turingschool/front-end-curriculum/lessons/module-4/server-side-testing-walkthrough.md

 To see that the server is running, run the command `node server.js` in the terminal, and head over to `localhost:3000` in your browser.
 You should see a page with the text "We're going to test all the routes!"

-To stop the server, just enter `control + c` in the terminal.
+To stop the server, enter `control + c` in the terminal.

 ### Setup